pagkly/Zed/Investopedia3/Understanding the Network Effect.md

 The network effect can lead to an improved experience as more people participate, but can also encourage new participants as they look to benefit from the network.

-Network effects can be found throughout [social media](https://www.investopedia.com/terms/s/social-media.asp).
+Network effects can be found throughout [[social media]](https://www.investopedia.com/terms/s/social-media.asp).
 For example, as more users post content on Twitter such as links and media, the more useful the platform becomes to the public.
 The network effect has created exponential growth rates for networking platforms such as Facebook, YouTube, and Instagram.

 Multiple network effects have occurred from individuals joining social media platforms.
 As more users join and participate, companies looking to advertise their products and services rush to join these sites to capitalize on the trend.
 The increase in advertisers leads to more revenue for social media websites.
 As a result, the sites evolve and are able to offer more services to the consumer.